 Pain

 You may have experienced pain throughout your disease.
-This does not necessarily get worse at the end of life, but you may not be able to take medication orally if you are too sleepy for example.
-Medication can be given via a number of routes and if you require regular pain relief, you may be given a constant dose of medication using a syringe
+This does not necessarily get worse at the end of life, but you may not be able to take medication orally if you are too sleepy, for example.
+Medication can be given via several routes and if you require regular pain relief, you may be given a constant dose of medication using a syringe driver.
+This is a small needle under the skin, giving a constant level of one or more medications through a pump for 24-hours.
+If you are too sleepy to explain whether you are in pain or not, medical professionals can use a pain score to assess if you need medication and your pain will be regularly assessed.

 Nausea and vomiting